 Hopefully this weekend no one had to go through the pain of a broken heart.
 A broken heart isn’t just the pain you feel when a relationship ends, it is a medical condition also known as stress-induced cardiomyopathy.
 It is sometimes mistaken for a heart attack because it has similar symptoms.

-A broken heart is caused by the increase in stress and hormones associated with the end of a relationship, whether it is a divorce or a break-up, in addition it can occur if you are betrayed, separated from a loved one or in the event of a death of a loved one.
+A broken heart is caused by the increase in stress and hormones associated with the end of a relationship, whether it is a divorce or a breakup, in addition, it can occur if you are betrayed, separated from a loved one or in the event of a death of a loved one.

-A Hearty Review and Private Health Insurance
+Keeping Your Heart Healthy and Private Health Insurance

 There are additional steps to the above that can help keep your heart in check.
 Regular check-ups with your doctor, if you are overweight or have any medical conditions, it is worth getting your heart checked out regularly.